ahsimon/Kubernetes/microgateway-minikube-buzon/README.md

 After this, from the host ```curl -iv http://localhost:5000/v2/_catalog ``` should return a valid response from the docker registry running on minikube!

-Non-linux people needs to map docker-machine’s 5000 to the host’s 5000 (no garantie)
+Non-linux people needs to map docker-machine’s 5000 to the host’s 5000

 ```
 ssh -i ~/.docker/machine/machines/default/id_rsa \